manolitto/openvlex2/bases/README.md

 Print and postprocess similar to OpenForge bases.
 Use flat-nose pliers to remove the supports.
 Be careful not to accidentally remove the OpenLOCK bars.

 > **Note:** With cheap PLA and/or with some printers it may be necessary to use bases with additional supports.
-If you see ugly holes on the top, you can either try to adjust your printer configuration to improve bridging (different PLA, hotend temperature, bridging speed, 0.10mm layer height) or use the bases with additional supports - see below.
+If you see ugly holes on the top, you can either try to adjust your printer configuration to improve bridging (different PLA, hotend temperature, bridging speed, 0.10 mm layer height) or use the bases with additional supports - see below.

 ### Triplex Bases (with additional supports)